DB2 Performance Advice: Phys Reads/Sec

 Frankly, rates are not very helpful when it comes to tuning, but they are entertaining.
 Your business may be busier on Monday than it is on Wednesday.
 Or, your business may be busier at the end of a month versus the middle of a month.
 Rates can vary depending upon demand for services.

 When evaluating database tuning efficiency and effectiveness, cost metrics provide a much better indicator of tuning success or failure.
-Brother-Eagle provides a number of cost metrics to help you assess the effectiveness and efficiency of your tuning efforts:
+A number of cost metrics to help you assess the effectiveness and efficiency of your tuning efforts:

-Since some people like to monitor their databases to see how fast they are going, Brother-Eagle provides "Physical Reads Per Second" as a performance metric for informational purposes only.
-The value shown is the delta of physical read activity (POOL_DATA_P_READS + POOL_INDEX_P_READS) since the prior measurement was taken.
+Since some people like to monitor their databases to see how fast they are going, The value shown is the delta of physical read activity (POOL_DATA_P_READS + POOL_INDEX_P_READS) since the prior measurement was taken.

 As an aside, Physical Reads/Second may be helpful for capacity planning or validating the effectiveness of tuning.
 After several iterations of tuning activities, you may observe a decrease in Physical Read I/O activity rates.
 However, again, any such decrease could be due to normal changes in business activity.